Ever get the sneaking suspicion that you could be squeezing more out of your email marketing strategy?

-- Based on the previously noted Campaign Monitor report, social media integration is considered the most effective personalization tactic for email by 28% of marketers
+- Based on the Campaign Monitor report, social media integration is considered the most effective personalization tactic for email by 28% of marketers

 - Satisfied customers are social proof, and social proof is key to retaining customers either through email or social media

 - UGC increases conversions by 29%, plain and simple: featuring photos from flesh-and-blood followers can help build trust and rapport with your email list